ignaciodamiang/login-php-mysql/README.md

-# php-login
- Simple signup and login application using php.
+ Simple signup and login application using PHP 8.1.4 and MySQL.